theaudaxproject/vps/README.md

 # AUDAX Masternode VPS Installation

-This masternode installation script vastly simplifies the setup of a AUDAX masternode running on a virtual private server (VPS), and it also adds a number of other powerful features, including:
+This masternode installation script vastly simplifies the setup of an AUDAX masternode running on a virtual private server (VPS), and it also adds a number of other powerful features, including:

 * IPv6 Support
 * Installs 1-100 (or more!)
 AUDAX masternodes in parallel on one VPS, with individual audax.conf and data directories